The PCOM Safe Space program creates spaces where all people may feel welcome and safe

-PCOM Safe Program exists to:
+The PCOM Safe Space program exists to:

 Promote acceptance and awareness of the diversity of gender identity and sexual orientation

 Provide a community of allies for LGBTQIA people.

 Provide evidence of and visibility for the support of LGBTQIA people and their allies

 within the PCOM community.

-- To provide participants with a common foundation for the understanding of developmental,
+Provide participants with a common foundation for the understanding of developmental,

 social, and emotional experiences of LGBTQIA persons.

-- To clarify the role of an ally in general and at PCOM.
+Clarify the role of an ally in general and at PCOM.

-- To facilitate discussion of the (ongoing) “coming out” process and stages of LGBTQIA
+Facilitate discussion of the (ongoing) “coming out” process and stages of LGBTQIA

-- To provide opportunities for self-reflection of personal biases and/or issues on the
+Provide opportunities for self-reflection of personal biases and/or issues on the

 topic of LGBTQIA people.